Lanxin-MRDVS/Application-Algorithms/3D-Visual-Obstacle-Avoidance-Deployment-Instructions.md

 - Step 3: The parameters set via communication configuration tool remain effective until the camera is restarted, unless the power is cut off or they are modified using other communication methods.
 If you want the settings to persist after a power cycle, you can use the No. 10 message to save them as default parameters.
-Saving as default parameters is a feature unique to TCP&UDP communication; CAN and 485 do not support this.
+Saving as default parameters is a feature unique to TCP&UDP communicatio.

 - If the camera IP has been changed, use: Camera IP:6688; taking changing from parameter 19 to parameter 0 as an example, click to send the No. 5 data.
 The sign of a successful setting is that the 5th byte changes from 0x13 (parameter 19) to 0x00 (parameter 0), as shown in the figure below.